Muhammad-Ibrahim586/Automatic-Day-Night-Switch/README.md

 ## Files Included
 1) **Proteus Simulation File:** The `.pdsprj` file containing the circuit design.
-2) **Report.pdf:** A detailed explanation of the project, including the design, working principles, and applications.
+2) **Report:** A detailed explanation of the project, including the design, working principles, and applications.

 ## Instructions
 1. Download the repository.